Respite and Long-Term Care Assessment Services

 You can feel comfortable, knowing that your loved one is in capable hands while you are away.
 You’ll be able to run errands, go on vacation or just relax without worry, guilt or stress about leaving them.

 Most seniors prefer to remain in the comfort of their own home for as long as possible.
-However, that desire must be weighed against the possible health risks involved.
+However, that desire must be weighed against the possible health risks involved and the caregiver's need for respite care.
 When it comes time to assess the situation, we can help.

 We partner with insurance carriers, institutions, and nursing homes to conduct detailed evaluations of the patient and prepare the necessary documentation and reports.
 Some questions that will be considered include: